shuoyang2000/shuoyang2000.github.io/_pages/about.md

 * My current research interest mainly focus on the intersection of control, learning, and formal methods.
 I am interested in autonomous racing.

-* If you are interested in my research, feel free to contact me.
-(yangs1 AT seas DOT upenn DOT edu)
+* You could contact me by email: yangs1 AT seas DOT upenn DOT edu